Leica D-LUX Typ 109 vs Nikon D850

-The Leica D-LUX (Typ 109) and the Nikon D850 are two digital cameras that were announced, respectively, in September 2014 and July 2017.
+The Leica D-LUX (Typ 109) and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in September 2014 and July 2017.
 The D-LUX Typ 109 is a fixed lens compact, while the D850 is a DSLR.
-The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Nikon provides 45.4 MP.
+The cameras are based on a Four Thirds (D-LUX Typ 109) and a full frame (D850) sensor.
+The Leica has a resolution of 12.7 megapixels, whereas the Nikon provides 45.4 MP.

 An illustration of the physical size and weight of the Leica D-LUX Typ 109 and the Nikon D850 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (132 percent) than the Leica D-LUX Typ 109.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the D-LUX Typ 109 does not feature any corresponding weather-sealing.